Law (final year entry)

 • and Land Law.

-To be studied in the final year if not already studied:
+European Union Law is to be studied in the Final Year, if not already studied.

 Please also see the University's general entry requirements.